ucupumar/ucupaint-wiki/docs/index.md

 ![project-example](source/00.introduction/00-yang_guifei.jpg)

-!!!
-Warning
+!!! warning
-    Many parts of this documentation aren't updated yet.
+    Many parts of this documentation have not been updated yet.

 ## What is Ucupaint?